-A creaking chain, jerky pedaling, fading battery life?
-Your electric bike is severely lacking lubrication!
-In this guide, the Weebot team explains how to effectively lubricate your electric bike to improve its performance and extend its lifespan.
-Let's get started!
+A squeaking chain, jerky pedaling, fading range?
+Your electric bike is seriously lacking lubrication!
+In this guide, the Weebot team explains how to effectively grease your electric bike to improve its performance and extend its lifespan.
+Let’s go!

-When and how often should you lubricate your electric bike?
+When and how often should you grease your electric bike?

-The ideal lubrication frequency depends on several factors: type of lubricant, weather conditions, driving style...
-Do you want your electric bike to remain efficient, quiet, and well protected, mile after mile?
+The ideal lubrication frequency depends on several factors: type of lubricant, weather conditions, riding style… Do you want your electric bike to stay efficient, quiet, and well protected, kilometer after kilometer?
 Follow our advice!

 Is your electric bike starting to make a rattling noise?
-If your chain squeaks, cracks, or becomes abnormally black, it's time to take out the cloth and lubricant.
-A jerky transmission, imprecise gear shifts, or harder pedaling are all warning signs: your transmission is dry and it's letting you know.
-It's better to intervene before wear sets in permanently.
+If your chain squeaks, cracks, or becomes abnormally black, it’s time to get out the cloth and lubricant.
+A jerky transmission, imprecise gear shifts, or harder pedaling are all warning signs: your transmission is dry and letting you know.
+It’s better to act before wear sets in permanently.

 Recommended frequencies according to use and conditions

 Know that the maintenance frequency mainly depends on external conditions (type of terrain, weather, etc.) and the type of lubricant used.
 In dry conditions, re-lubrication every 80 to 120 km is generally sufficient.
 However, if you ride in the rain or mud, reduce the interval to 40 to 60 km.
-During your long rides on an road electric bike or an electric mountain bike, don't hesitate to check your transmission each time.
+During your long rides on an electric bike de route or on an VTT électrique, don’t hesitate to check your transmission each time.
 Remember: regular preventive maintenance will save you from premature replacement costs.

-How to properly clean the chain before lubricating it?
+How to properly clean the chain before greasing it?

-Even before thinking about lubricating your electric bike, you need to start with cleaning.
-A dirty chain will not hold the lubricant properly, which limits its effectiveness.
+Before even thinking about greasing your electric bike, you must start with cleaning.
+A dirty chain will not hold lubricant properly, which limits its effectiveness.
 In a few simple steps, you can give your drivetrain a clean base ready to receive the best possible protection.

-Before lubricating your transmission, you need to clean it thoroughly.
-For this, equip yourself with a biodegradable degreaser (alkaline formulas between pH 9 and 11 are ideal), a triple-sided brush or a cleaning case to reach all the corners of the chain, and a microfiber cloth.
+Before lubricating your drivetrain, you need to clean it thoroughly.
+For this, equip yourself with a biodegradable degreaser (alkaline formulas between pH 9 and 11 are ideal), a triple-sided brush or a cleaning device to reach all corners of the chain, and a microfiber cloth.

-Also plan for nitrile gloves to protect your hands, and set up your electric bike on an inclined maintenance stand (ideally between 15 and 30°) for more comfort.
+Also plan nitrile gloves to protect your hands, and set your electric bike on an inclined maintenance stand (ideally between 15 and 30°) for more comfort.

 How to proceed?

-- Start by applying the degreaser in a fine spray, link by link, while pedaling backward.
+- Start by applying the degreaser in a fine spray, link by link, while turning the pedal backward.

-- Then brush the chain with helical movements to break down fine particles and embedded dirt.
+- Next, brush the chain with helical movements to break down fine particles and embedded dirt.

 - Then brush the derailleur pulleys and between the cassette sprockets.

-- Once the dirt is removed, carefully dry with a clean cloth.
-And if you are well equipped, a cold or warm air dryer can speed up the process while preserving sensitive components.
+- Once the dirt is removed, dry carefully with a clean cloth.
+And if you are well equipped, a cold or warm air dryer speeds up the process while preserving sensitive components.

-Note : Avoid high-pressure jets at all costs, as they can damage the bearings and wash away grease from critical areas.
+Note: Avoid high-pressure jets at all costs, as they can damage bearings and wash grease out of critical areas.
 A perfectly clean chain is the best foundation for durable and effective lubrication.

-Lubricating your E-bike is nothing complicated, provided you follow a rigorous method.
-Whether you are a beginner or an experienced cyclist, this guide gives you all the keys to apply your lubricant effectively, dosing just the right amount and maximizing the performance of your drivetrain.
+Lubricating your electric bike is nothing complicated, provided you follow a rigorous method.
+Whether you are a beginner or an experienced cyclist, this guide gives you all the keys to apply your lubricant effectively, dosing just the right amount and maximizing your drivetrain's performance.

 3. Once the chain is lubricated, gently massage the joints with a dry cloth to even out the distribution.
-Then rotate the chain for a few moments to allow the lubricant to settle.
-Be sure to remove the excess with a clean cloth: too much lubricant attracts dust and harms the transmission.
+Then rotate the chain for a few moments to let the lubricant stabilize.
+Above all, don’t forget to remove the excess with a clean cloth: too much lubricant attracts dust and harms the drivetrain.

 Our expert tip: micro-dosing

-For an even more precise application, our specialists recommend using a graduated syringe.
+For even more precise application, our specialists recommend using a graduated syringe.
 Inject about 0.03 ml of lubricant per link, no more, no less.
-This precise dosage limits waste, improves operational silence, and extends the lifespan of your transmission.
-It's a small action that makes a huge difference in the long run.
+This precise dosage limits waste, improves operational silence, and extends the life of your drivetrain.
+It’s a small gesture that makes a huge difference in the long run.

-Which lubricant for electric bike to choose according to the weather and usage?
+Which lubricant for electric bike to choose according to weather and use?

-Not all lubricants are the same.
-Between the weather conditions and your driving style, you will need to choose your lubricant carefully.
+Not all lubricants are equal.
+Between weather conditions and your riding style, you will need to choose your lubricant well.
 Some are perfect for dryness, others for humidity.
-We help you make the right choice to keep your transmission clean, quiet, and perfectly protected in all circumstances.
+We help you make the right choice to keep your drivetrain clean, quiet, and perfectly protected in all circumstances.

 To ride with peace of mind, it is important to adapt the type of lubricant to the weather conditions.
-In dry and hot weather, lubricants based on polymer wax or PTFE are ideal: they leave a clean film that limits dust adhesion.
+In dry and hot weather, polymer wax or PTFE-based lubricants are ideal: they leave a clean film that limits dust adhesion.

-In winter or in the rain, favor fluorosilicone oils, whose higher viscosity ensures good adhesion to the chain, even in wet conditions.
-If you alternate between the two, choose a Teflon nanoemulsion: an excellent compromise between efficiency, cleanliness, and durability.
+In winter or rain, favor fluorosilicone oils, whose higher viscosity ensures good adhesion to the chain, even in wet conditions.
+If you alternate between the two, opt for a Teflon nanoemulsion: an excellent compromise between efficiency, cleanliness, and durability.

 High-end lubricants: a guarantee of quality and durability

 For off-road use, the "Viking" from the same brand stands out for its exceptional longevity.
-Its low viscosity allows it to reach all critical areas of the chain.
-The result: it resists dust, repels moisture, and provides long-lasting protection against rust.
+Its low viscosity allows it to reach all critical chain areas.
+Result: it resists dust, repels moisture, and provides long-lasting rust protection.
 Perfect for demanding cyclists, whatever the weather conditions.

-Other areas to lubricate for a top e-bike
+Other areas to lubricate for a top-performing electric bike

-We often think about the chain, but it is only one link in the transmission.
-For smooth and lasting operation, other areas also deserve a touch of lubricant.
-We show you how to pamper the entire electric bike to keep its performance at its best, without creaking or unnecessary friction.
+We often think of the chain, but it’s only one link in the transmission.
+For smooth and durable operation, other areas also deserve a touch of lubricant.
+We show you how to pamper the entire electric bike to keep its performance at the top, without creaking or unnecessary friction.

 Derailleurs, cables, and housings

-To ensure precise and effortless gear shifts, remember to also lubricate the derailleur joints and cable housings.
-A drop of light oil on each pivot significantly improves the smoothness of movements.
-For the cables, a PTFE lubricant is perfect: it forms a dry and ultra-slippery film that reduces the effort required for shifting by 62%.
-It's the small detail that makes all the difference when climbing or accelerating quickly.
+To guarantee precise and effortless gear shifts, remember to lubricate the derailleur joints and cable housings as well.
+A drop of light oil on each pivot greatly improves movement fluidity.
+For cables, a PTFE lubricant is perfect: it forms a dry, ultra-slippery film that reduces the effort needed to shift gears by 62%.
+It's the little detail that makes all the difference on climbs or quick accelerations.

-The static or semi-mobile components of your e-bike also need to be pampered.
-Wheel or crank bearings should be greased approximately every 1500 km with a lithium or fluorinated grease, capable of withstanding loads and moisture.
-For the seat post or exposed threads, a copper or carbon grease helps prevent squeaking and galvanic corrosion.
-By regularly maintaining these areas, you ensure your bike operates smoothly, quietly... and much more durably.
+The static or semi-moving components of your electric bike also need to be pampered.
+Wheel or crank bearings should be greased about every 1500 km with lithium or fluorinated grease, capable of resisting loads and moisture.
+For the seatpost or exposed threads, a copper or carbon grease helps prevent creaking and galvanic corrosion.
+By regularly maintaining these areas, you ensure your bike runs smoothly, quietly... and much more durably.

 Lubricate to go further: the direct impact on electric range

 A poorly lubricated transmission means more friction... so more effort to move forward.
-Result: the engine compensates, the battery drains faster, and the range melts away like snow in the sun.
-One simple maintenance oversight can cost you up to 10% of your range on a trip.
+Result: the motor compensates, the battery drains faster, and the range melts away like snow in the sun.
+A simple maintenance oversight can cost you up to 10% of range on a trip.
 Good news: just lubricate well to change everything.

 Less friction, more energy efficiency

 Good lubrication is like oiling the gears of a precision machine: less friction = less energy spent.
-By reducing friction at the chain, sprockets, and derailleur, you make the work easier for the motor and your legs.
-Result: your bike moves forward more easily, without effort... and you gain miles of autonomy.
+By reducing friction at the chain, sprockets, and derailleur, you make the motor and your legs work easier.
+Result: your bike moves more easily, without effort… and you gain kilometers of range.

 Don’t let a dirty chain drain your battery

-The best battery in the world won't work miracles if your transmission is struggling.
-To save your watts and kilometers, adopt the right habits:
+The best battery in the world won’t work miracles if your drivetrain is struggling.
+To preserve your watts and kilometers, adopt the right habits:

 • Regularly clean your chain

-• Lubricate it with a product suitable for the weather
+• Lubricate it with a product suited to the weather

-• Check the condition of your transmission every 100 km or so
+• Check the condition of your drivetrain every 100 km or so

-A simple, quick gesture, but one that makes all the difference.
-By lubricating properly, you extend the life of your transmission, save energy, and above all... fully enjoy every load.
+A simple, quick gesture that makes all the difference.
+By lubricating properly, you extend the lifespan of your drivetrain, save energy, and most importantly… fully enjoy every charge.

 FAQ